STGHMAAV/RoA-Stream-Control/README.md

 ![preview](https://cdn.discordapp.com/attachments/574303886869790730/700308095779340298/unknown.png)
-# RoA Stream Control
+# Smash Stream Reactive Control

-So you want to do a Rivals of Aether stream, huh?
-Well, today is your lucky day, because I have done tons of work so you don’t have to!
+You want the ultimate streamer experience for Ultimate?
+You can  Well, today is your lucky day, because I have done tons of work so you don’t have to!
 With this, you will be able to set up a RoA tournament oriented stream in no time.

+Stream controller based on [the original](https://github.com/Readek/RoA-Stream-Control) from [@Readek](https://github.com/Readek) for Rivals of Aether.

 ---